Optimal Intervention in Economic Networks using Influence Maximization Methods: Analytical Results

 \subsection{Hardness of optimal intervention}

 In our first result, we show that the optimal economic network intervention problem is NP-hard.
-Note that this result is not a consequence of influence maximization hardness results in, e.g., \cite{kempe03}, \cite{demaine14}, \cite{gunnec19}.
-While we can transform the economic network intervention model into an instance of influence maximization, that does not mean that the general hardness of influence maximization extends to this case.
+Note that this result is not a consequence of influence maximization hardness results in, e.g., \cite{kempe03,demaine14,gunnec19}.
+While we can transform the economic network intervention model into a form that resembles influence maximization, that does not mean that the general hardness of influence maximization extends to this case.

 \begin{theorem} Let $(C,D,\beta, \bm\theta, \mathbf p)$ be a financial system with $n$ firms and deterministic thresholds $\theta$, and let $0 \leq \ell < \alpha \leq 1$.
 Suppose $\alpha n$ firms fail in the financial system equilibrium.
 Then it is NP-hard to determine whether there exists an intervention $\gamma_i\geq 0$ with $\| \bm\gamma \|_1 \leq b$ such that at most $\ell n$ nodes fail after the intervention. \end{theorem}